surajn222/url-shortener/README.md

 # url-shortener
-url-shortener

 The objective is to provide a REST API URL Shortener in Go.

-It provides the following functionalities :
+It provides the following functionalities:
 - Shorten URL
 - Redirect to original URL when request short URL
 - Provide the count of domains of which URLs were shortened

 ## Running the Application
 ### Running with docker